tencentyun/intlcloud-documents/yehe_doc/中间件与通信/邮件推送/常见问题/递送相关问题_intl_en.md

 2. Whether the sender domain is verified.
 (Do not modify the configured DNS after it passes verification.)
 3. Whether the recipient email address is correct.
 4. Whether the template is approved and whether the format of `TemplateData` is correct.
-5. If the error indicating **no permission to send custom content** is returned, contact your sales rep to activate the permission for you.
+5. If the error indicating **no permission to send custom content** is returned, contact your sales rep to assign you the permission.

 If the issue persists, contact [Tencent Cloud technical team](https://console.cloud.tencent.com/workorder/category) for support.